magore/hp85disk/README.md

        * *ONLY* those that are detected in this way are then next scanned
     * Next for all detected drives the HP85 issues "Request Identify" to each in turn.
       * This is done one drive at a time in order
-      * The PPR keyword in the hpdisk.cfg is the PPR bit the drive uses
+      * The PPR keyword in the [hpdisk.cfg](sdcard/hpdisk.cfg) is the PPR bit the drive uses
         * PPR of 0 = PPR response on GPIB data bus bit number 8 - as per GPIB BUS specifications.
-      * The ID keyword in hpdisk.cfg is the 16 bit reply to "Request Identify Reply"
+      * The ID keyword in [hpdisk.cfg](sdcard/hpdisk.cfg) is the 16 bit reply to "Request Identify Reply"
         * IMPORTANT!
 AMIGO drives cannot be queried for detailed drive layout information
-          * The HP85A can only use its *hardcoded firmware tables* to map ID to disk layout parameters
+          * The HP85A can only use its *hard-coded firmware tables* to map ID to disk layout parameters
           * This implies that the HP85A can only use AMIGO disks it has defined in firmware.
         * The HP85B can query newer SS80 drives for detailed drive layout information instead.
         * The HP85A cannot use SS80 drives unless it uses copies of the HP85B EMS and EDISK ROMS.
             * One way this can be done with the PRM-85 expansion board offered by Bill Kotaska
               * (The PRM-85 is great product giving you access to all of the useful ROMS)
 ___

-## Limitations
+## Technical Limitations
- * Multiple UNIT support is NOT yet implemented however multiple drive support is..
+ * Multiple drive support is implements but UNIT support is NOT
  * While most AMIGO and SS80 feature have been implemented my primary focus was on the HP85A and HP85B.
    * (I do not have access to other computers to test for full compatibility)
    * This means that a few AMIGO and SS80 GPIB commands are not yet implemented!